-Adequate, well-integrated and reliable energy networks are a prerequisite for a secure, sustainable and competitive internal energy market.
-The European Green Deal has emphasised the key enabling role of energy infrastructure in the transition to a climate neutral economy.
-The aim of the Connecting Europe Facility Regulation (EU) 2021/1153 ("the CEF Regulation") is to accelerate investment in the field of trans-European networks and to leverage funding from public and private sectors.
+The aim of the Connecting Europe Facility Regulation (EU) 2021/1153 is to accelerate investment in the field of trans-European networks and to leverage funding from public and private sectors.
 While the bulk of the investment needed in the energy sector should be delivered by the market and its costs recovered through tariffs, EU financing may be needed for specific projects with wider regional and European benefits which are unable to attract market-based financing.